 Satou and Misaki from Welcome to the NHK.
 Satou feels worthless most of the time and is a total screw up who tries to act like he's fine.
 Since the story is told from his first person perspective, "I should just die" comes up a lot in his internal monologue.
 Misaki is sort of a Stepford Smiler who goes from being cheerful to saying oddly depressing things that reveal how much she hurts.
-There are so many moments where I wanted to slap and hug both of them.
 It turns out Misaki had been planning to kill herself for quite a while, then Satou tries to kill himself to stop her.
 They both fail and end up with a very strange Crowning Momentof Heart Warming.

 Sara becomes one after her father dies.
 And then there's Ermengarde and Lottie...
 That boarding school is like a Woobie breeding ground.

 If you read Speak in it's entirety and didn't have the desire to give Melinda a hug, you are not human.